KevinNorth/Historical-Fault-Localization/Readme.md

 The Visualizer's source code is in the `edu.unl.knorth.historical_fault_localization.visualizer` package.

-The Visualizer produces a visualization of the fault localization data.

-It produces one image for each commit that was analyzed.
+The Visualizer produces produces one image for each commit that was analyzed.
 These files are named `[order processed]-[commit SHA1 hash].png`, indicating which commit each image correspondes to.
 For example, if commit `667ffe5f6167352b028e5af83acd7ce52786a497` is the first commit the Target Program Handler checked out, the Visualizer will name that commit's visualization `1-667ffe5f6167352b028e5af83acd7ce52786a497.png`.

 Each individual image is made up of multiple vertical bars.
 Each of these bars represents a single file in the target program's source code.
 The name of the file corresponding to each bar is shown at the top of the bar.